 - Select a branch to serve as your clone near the top of the plant where there is new growth.
 The cutting should be about 5-8 inches long.
 Use your razor to make a clean, single cut.

-- Make a 45 degree angle upward cut underneath the nodes left behind from the lower leaves that you cut off for most amount of root expulsion.
+- Make a 45-degree angle upward cut underneath the nodes left behind from the lower leaves that you cut off for the most amount of root expulsion.
 The angled cut exposes more surface area and capillaries allowing the stem to absorb more water and nutrients than if you were to cut straight across.

 - Cut the edges of the leaves on your cutting to about 50 percent of their original size.
 This helps with the transpiration process and prevents the clone from coming in contact with the other plants when using a cloner.
 The plants touching and layering over one another can enable moisture to hide out in between the leaves and become a breeding ground for mold or fungi.